 Technological Advances: Discovery, Invention, Innovation, Diffusion, Research and Development

 Technology is the single greatest factor that distinguishes modern economies from primitive ones.
 Because technology lowers the cost of production and provides new products, it increases both productive and allocative efficiency for all firms.
-However, technology is unpredictable.
+However, the advance of technology is unpredictable.
 No one knows what will be discovered, where, or when.
 Indeed, it is very difficult even to measure the pace of new technology.

 For this reason, technology is often excluded from economic models to simplify their analysis.
 In economics, the short run is considered a period of time during which firms can change variable inputs, but not fixed costs.
 The long-run is considered a long enough duration so that firms can change even fixed costs.
 Some economists try to take a very long run view in which technology changes, but it is very difficult to form such an analysis, even using statistics.
 Although it is called a very long run view, the time period could actually be short, depending on how fast technology is changing within an industry.